 Frequently Asked Questions

 No, you don't need to modify your application.
-Code Pulse uses a JVM agent to instrument your application at runtime.
+Code Pulse uses an agent to instrument your application at runtime.
 That means that we don't need you to modify your source or byte code.
-We automatically inject callbacks in your methods when your classes are being loaded.
+We automatically inject code in your methods when your classes are being loaded.
 That's how we know when a method is covered or not.
-All you need to do is to startup your JVM with a special flag to load our agent within its context.
-You can find instruction on how to do that here.
+All you need to do is start up your program in a way that loads our agent within its context.
+You can find instructions on how to do that for Java and .NET Framework applications here.

 Code Pulse observes coverage at the method level of detail.
 So if a method is called, we flag it as being covered.
 We do realize that a source-line level of monitoring would give more accurate results, but in the current iteration of things we drew the line (no pun intended) at the method level for performance reasons.
 We will be looking at ways to make the jump to source line level-of-detail in future iterations of Code Pulse.